notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/databases.md

 - **RDS (Relational Database Service)**:
   - Fully managed service for relational databases.
-  - It’s a managed DB service for DB use SQL as a query language.
+  - It's a managed DB service for DB use SQL as a query language.
   - It allows you to create databases in the cloud that are managed by AWS
   - Supports
     - **MySQL**